-- Computers and related peripheral equipment, unless used only at a regular business establishment and owned or leased by the person operating the establishment.
-A regular business establishment includes a portion of a dwelling unit that is used both regularly and exclusively for business as discussed in Publication 587. - Cellular telephones (or similar telecommunication equipment).
+• Computers and related peripheral equipment, unless used only at a regular business establishment and owned or leased by the person operating the establishment.
+A regular business establishment includes a portion of a dwelling unit that is used both regularly and exclusively for business as discussed in Publication 587.